-Command or Feature Typical use case an HA/DR solution.
-It is also a useful way to create a replica server with its own archive space, consisting of only those files that have been explicitly fetched by users of that replica.
-In -D cache mode, the Perforce Server permits commands that reference file content, but does not automatically transfer new files.
+Command or Feature Typical use case or via network sharing.
+This mode can also be used when an external archive synchronization technique, such as rsync is used for archives. • In -D cache mode, the Perforce Server permits commands that reference file content, but does not automatically transfer new files.
 Files that are purged from the target are removed from the replica when the purge operation is replicated.
-If a file is not present in the archives, the replica will retrieve it from the target server.
-In -D none mode, the Perforce Server denies any command that accesses the versioned files that make up the depot.
-In this mode, a command such as p4 describe changenum is rejected because the diffs displayed with a changelist require access to the versioned files, but p4 describe -s changenum (which describes a changelist without referring to the depot files in order to generate a set of diffs) is accepted.
+If a file is not present in the archives, the replica will retrieve it from the target server. • In -D none mode, the Perforce Server denies any command that accesses the versioned files that make up the depot.
+In this mode, a command such as p4 describe changenum is rejected because the diffs displayed with a changelist require access to the versioned files, but p4 describe - s changenum (which describes a changelist without referring to the depot files in order to generate a set of diffs) is accepted.
 Target server P4TARGET As with the Perforce Proxy, you can use P4TARGET to specify the master server (or, as of Release 2013.1, another replica server) to which a replica server points when retrieving its data.
 You can set P4TARGET explicitly, or you can use p4 configure to set a P4TARGET for each named replica server.
 A replica server with P4TARGET set must have both the -M and -D options, or their equivalent db.replication and lbr.replication configurables, correctly specified.
-Startup commands startup.1 Use the startup . n (where n is an integer) configurable to automatically spawn multiple p4 pull processes on startup.
+Startup commands startup.1 Use the $startup.n$ (where n is an integer) configurable to automatically spawn multiple $p4$ $pull$ processes on startup.
 State file statefile Replica servers track the most recent journal position in a small text file that holds a byte offset.
 When you stop either the master server or a replica server, the most recent journal position is recorded on the replica in the state file.
 Upon restart, the replica reads the state file and picks up where it left off; do not alter this file or its contents.
 (If you remove the state file, replication begins with an offset of zero, reseeding the replica from scratch.)
 By default, the state file is named state and it resides in the replica server's root directory.
 You can specify a different file name by setting the statefile configurable.

-Command or Feature Typical use case P4Broker The Perforce Broker can be used for load balancing, command redirection, and more.
+P4Broker The Perforce Broker can be used for load balancing, command redirection, and more.
 See Chapter 4, "The Perforce Broker" on page 59 for details.